OpenPrinting/openprinting.github.io/_pages/achievements.md

 I named this daemon "cups-browsed" and added it to the cups-filters project.
 And with this the user experience in the distributions did not change with the transition from CUPS 1.5.x and 1.6.x

-With the time, cups-browsed got a lot of new features, advancing to be a universal auxliary daemon for CUPS, especially former Red Hat printing maintainer added functionality that cups-browsed does (when activated by configuration file) the classic CUPS broadcasting/browsing as there are still many long-term-supported enterprise distributions, both servers and desktops around and they often still have CUPS 1.5.x or older.
+With the time, cups-browsed got a lot of new features, advancing to be a universal auxliary daemon for CUPS, especially the former Red Hat printing maintainer Tim Waugh added functionality that cups-browsed does (when activated by configuration file) the classic CUPS broadcasting/browsing as there are still many long-term-supported enterprise distributions, both servers and desktops around and they often still have CUPS 1.5.x or older.

 Also a clustering facility, much more sophisticated than CUPS' implicit classes (which also disappeared with 1.6.x) got added, highly configurable for manual and automatic clustering, different fail-over and load-balancing schemes, and even clusters of completely different printers (laser, photo inkjet) and by the job and its option settings cups-browsed determines which is the most suitable printer.